 University Health Insurance Requirement

-As a full-time student, you must have medical insurance that meets the university's requirements.
+All full-time students who are physically located within the U.S. must have medical insurance that meets the university's requirements.

 The university offers the Carnegie Mellon University Student Health Insurance Plan (CMU SHIP), as well as vision and dental insurance plans.

 The insurance premium fee will remain on your student invoice.
 If you enroll in the vision or dental plans, or add dependents, the additional charges will appear on your student invoice.
 We strongly recommend waiting to enroll or waive until your living arrangements for Fall 2020 are finalized.

 If You Apply for a Waiver

 If you do not enroll in SHIP or apply for a waiver, you will be enrolled in CMU SHIP.
 The insurance premium fee will remain on your student invoice.